-With the spread of coronavirus, Supermarket giant Woolworths has introduced new methods to deliver food and necessary items to the elderly and other people stuck at home.
+With the spread of coronavirus, Supermarket giant Woolworths has introduced new methods to deliver food and necessary items to the elderly, and other people stuck at home, including the new ‘Woolworths Basic Box’.
 Australians over the age of 70 are urged to stay at home by the government as the nation’s infected tally reaches over 4,000 cases and 17 deaths at the time this was written.

 Woolworths is now bringing together an $80 box filled with basic groceries that will be delivered by Australia Post or other distribution channels.
 Woolworths CEO Brand Banducci stated, “We understand many of our older or more vulnerable customers will be anxious about their food and grocery needs in the weeks ahead…Going to the supermarket is a key part of everyday life for many of them, and some will have never even considered ordering groceries online before.”
 Items in the box include meals, snacks, sanitary and essential items.
 However, the box can’t be customised.

 As of this week, you may order it online if you’re in NSW, Victoria or the ACT.
 Other states will also be made available in the coming weeks.
 After ordering online, you can expect your order to be at your doorsteps between two to five business days.
 If you feel uncomfortable ordering online, there is also phone support available.